milomedia/tilix/_includes/headline.md

 # Tilix Smart Energy

-## Delivering the benefits of technology & innovation to both the supply & demand sides of electricity
+## Delivering Technology & Innovation in the Supply & Demand Sides of Gas & Electricity